mariohernandez/advanced-components/README.md

-# Welcome Component Based Development
+# Welcome Componenbe-based theming with Twig
 A training workshop by [Mediacurrent](https://mediacurrent.com).

 ## Getting Started